HOME

 Now to the Portuguese Reconquista.
 Let's return to 1954 and we're studying European explorers and the discovery of the new world and the search for new routes to India.
 In the early 1400s most people believed that the geography of areas south of the equator, known as the "Green Sea of Darkness," was filled with monsters just waiting to smash ships and eat their sailors.
 And if they didn't get you, the boiling seas would set your ships afire, the sun would turn your skin black and if you survived all that, eventually you would fall off the edge of the Earth.
 I was thrilled to learn about Portuguese explorers such as Bartolomeu Dias (first to round the Cape of Good Hope), Pedro Álvares Cabral (first European discoverer of the sea route to Brazil) and Vasco De Gama (reached India via the Cape of Good Hope).
 In fact, the Portuguese established the first and longest-lived global empire in history lasting almost six hundred years and stretching from Brazil to Japan.

-What I did not learn was the reason why the Portuguese were able to excel in exploration when Spain and Italy were larger and wealthier and more powerful than tiny Portugal.
+What they failed to teach me was the reason why the Portuguese were able to excel in exploration when Spain and Italy were larger and wealthier and more powerful than tiny Portugal.
 I suspect that today, with even more concern about not hurting the feelings of Muslims, our young children still will not learn the reason why.

-It's quite simple actually: in a word, Reconquista.
+Actually, It's quite simple: in a word, Reconquista.

 Wiki,